eastarpen/ping-charts/README.md

 **Web-UI**

-The web static files have been packed into 'static/' and 'templates/' under 'server/src/'.
-You do not need to run the Web-UI separately in general.
+~~The web static files have been packed into 'static/' and 'templates/' under 'server/src/'.
+You do not need to run the Web-UI separately in general.~~

+Using command `npm run build` to build static files.

+If you want to know how releases pack the static files, see [build.sh](./web-ui/build.sh).

 Only when you want to change the UI elements (which means you will directly change the source code), you should run the web-ui using Node.js.